 - Honors patient wishes in a culturally inclusive way

 - Provides physical or occupational therapy for muscle rehabilitation and quality of life

 - Plans for the future course of illness, including discussing the choices patients are likely to face

 - Discusses various treatment options and the impact of choices on lifestyle

 - Provides emotional and spiritual support to patients and families, including children

-- Reviews advance directives/living wills, healthcare proxies and end-of-life care
+- Facilitates and reviews advance directives/living wills, healthcare proxies and end-of-life care

-Jefferson Health's in-home Palliative Care team works closely with the patient’s physician to develop a plan of care that focuses on each individual patient’s concerns, values and goals.
+Jefferson Health's in-home Palliative Care team works closely with the patient’s physician to develop a plan of care that focuses on each patient and family's concerns, values, and goals.

 For more information or to make a referral for in-home Palliative Care, call 215-481-5800.